kaBeech/nvimrc/README.md

 If you don't have a $MYVIMRC_NIX environment variable set, remember to set the
 <leader>jc command to use $MYVIMRC instead

+The remainder of this README is unchanged from kickstart.nvim

 ## Introduction

 A starting point for Neovim that is: